Romani people in Spain: Religion

-In Spain, gitanos were traditionally Roman Catholics who participated in four of the Church's sacraments (baptism, marriage, confirmation, and extreme unction).
+In Spain, gitanos were traditionally Roman Catholic.
 They follow traditions such as the veneration of the Virgin of El Rocío.

 In 1997, Pope John Paul II beatified the Catholic gitano martyr Ceferino Giménez Malla, in a ceremony reportedly attended by some 3,000 Roma.
 Sara-la-Kali is the patron saint of Romani people in Folk Catholicism, although she is not recognized as a saint by the Catholic Church.

 They rarely go to folk healers, and they participate fully in Spain's state-supported medical system.
 Gitanos have a special involvement with recently- dead kin and visit their graves frequently.
 They spend more money than non-gitanos of equivalent economic classes in adorning grave sites.

 The Spanish New-Protestant/New-Born Federation (mostly composed of members of the Assemblies of God and Pentecostal) claims that 150,000 gitanos have joined their faith in Spain.
 The Romani Evangelical Assembly is the only religious institution entirely led and composed by Roma.
 The gitano Evangelical church (Iglesia de Filadelfia) asserts the gitano people originate from a group of Jews who got lost during Moses' lifetime and eventually became the gitanos.

 Culture

 Music and dance

 The art of Flamenco was developed in the Calé Romani culture of Southern Spain.
 Many famous Spanish flamenco musicians are of Romani ethnicity.

 The rumba flamenca and rumba catalana are styles mixing flamenco and Cuban guaracha, developed by Andalusian and Catalan gitanos.

+Urban genres such as hip-hop, trap music and reggaeton are also among the Spanish Roma community.